-Kaine Introduces Bill To Protect Veterans & Low-Income Families From Housing Discrimination
+Kaine Introduces Bill to Protect Veterans and Low-Income Families from Housing Discrimination

 WASHINGTON, D.C. – Today, U.S. Senator Tim Kaine, a former fair housing attorney, reintroduced the Fair Housing Improvement Act of 2022 to protect veterans and low-income families from housing discrimination.
 Current law allows landlords to deny housing to individuals based on source of income, and many veterans and low-income families have reported discrimination when using vouchers to pay their rent.
 The Fair Housing Improvement Act of 2022 would expand protections under the Fair Housing Act of 1968 to include banning discrimination based on source of income, giving more individuals and families access to affordable housing and a shot at economic mobility.
 When Kaine first introduced this legislation in 2018, landlords in Virginia could deny housing based on how individuals pay rent.
 Virginia has since enacted legislation in July 2020 to prohibit discrimination based on source of income, and Kaine wants to expand that progress nationwide.
 The bill is cosponsored by Senators Chris Van Hollen (D-MD), Michael Bennet (D-CO), Amy Klobuchar (D-MN), Patrick J. Leahy (D-VT), and Catherine Cortez Masto (D-NV).

 “As a former fair housing attorney, I’ve witnessed how affordable housing can provide stability and open the door to opportunity—but I’ve also seen how housing discrimination unjustly locks people out of that opportunity,” said Senator Kaine.
 “This legislation would build on the success we’ve seen in Virginia by protecting veterans and low-income families across the country from discrimination and helping more Americans access housing.”